wp-plugins/wordpress-bootstrap-css/readme.txt

 == Frequently Asked Questions ==

-= Can I add more than one CSS? =
+= Can I link more than one CSS? =

 No. There's absolutely no point in doing that and serves only to add a performance penalty to your page loads.

+With version 0.4+, you can now add your own custom reset CSS that will follow the standard reset/Twittter Bootstrap CSS.

 = What happens if uninstall this plugin after I design a site with it installed? =

 In all likelihood your site design/layout will change.
-How much depends on which CSS you used and how much of your own customizations you have done.
+How much so depends on which CSS you used and how much of your own customizations you have done.

 = Why does my site not look any different? =